latchset/tang/README.md

 xinetd.
 To limit the need to manage inetd configuration which has a shared config file, tangd is instead packaged to depend on `socat`.
-Of course, if desired it may be configured to run instead from inetd.conf in which case the socate package will no longer be required.
+Of course, if desired it may be configured to run instead from inetd.conf in which case the socat package will no longer be required.

 #### Docker Container